UBC-MDS/compassistr/README.md

     obtaining a drop over a range of trial counts, indicating location of provided trials on this curve.

--   `pts_calc()`: Computes the expected attempts/ play time to cross a certain point threshold (i.e. price of an item, expected number of points per item drop) as a function of a player’s points per attempt and time per attempt.
-When passed multiple sets of points/ times, it ranks and plots them to allow for comparison of methods.
+-   `pts_calc()`: Computes the expected play time to obtain a target point level (i.e. price of an item, expected number of points per item drop) as a function of a player's points per attempt and time per attempt.
+When passed multiple sets of points/ times, it ranks all of the possible strategies and provides a list of time required (in ranked order least to maximum).

 There are some tools that perform similar functions to functions in `compassist`.
 For example, the `giovanni` package